davidlamt/personal-blog/content/post/personal-thoughts/31-podcasts-to-listen-to-in-2018.md

 In my [previous post](/podcasts-to-listen-to-in-2017), I briefly mentioned how I did not have a good experience with audiobooks despite my love for podcasts.

-My opinion on audiobooks has now changed.
+My opinion on audiobooks has changed since then.
 My feelings for audiobooks may be as strong as my emoitions for podcasts now.
 They are both quite essential to my daily life.

 I believe I just needed some more time listening to audiobooks to truly appreciate the experience.
 Currently, I try to have at least one fiction and one nonfiction book available to fit my ever-changing mood.